 The staff at the distribution point will be able to help you.
 However if you realise after you have left the distribution session, please contact firstname.lastname@example.org.

 You are advised not to collect your books if you are in the process of changing or transferring to a different course.

 Occasionally, there may be a shortage of specific books and these may need to be issued later.

 Unfortunately there is one set of books per student, and no extra books will be ordered by the University.
 If a book is lost or stolen, no replacement can be provided.
-However you can access all course books in the Library, and you can also purchase a replacement yourself.
+However you can access some course books in the Library, and you can also purchase a replacement yourself.